junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Where did they go?"
 Amy asks loudly.

 "He must have sent them away," River answers, amazed.
-"You can send people away, means you can send anything away.
+"You can send people away, which means you can send anything away.
 And he's sending the other angels away."

 "What about that big one?"
 Dean points at the Statue of Liberty -- at the bastard angel named Naomi.